- Code HIST4013

 - Present, discuss and evaluate historical material in oral form

 - Document analysis exercise: (1500 words) (15) [LO 1,2,3,4]

 - Historical Case Study (3500 words) (35) [LO 1,2,3,4]

 - Honours Presentation Text - final version (2000 words) (25) [LO 1,2,3,4]

 - Honours presentation (15 minutes) (15) [LO 3,4,5]

 - Tutorial participation (10) [LO 1,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 6 contact hours per week (2 x 2 hour seminars and 2 x 1 hour workshops) over six weeks.
 Students are expected to spend an additional 17 hours per week completing assigned readings, researching and preparing for assessments.
-After the workshops, students are expected to devote 17 hours per week to prepare for, deliver and respond to peer reviews (total 240 hours).
+After the workshops, students are expected to devote 17 hours per week to prepare for and deliver an oral presentation of their research (total 240 hours).

 Requisite and Incompatibility